GetStream/stream-analytics-android/README.md

 How to use it
 -------------

-Import the library (without dependencies) in your gradle project:
+Import the library in your gradle project:

 ```
     dependencies {